marine-predators-group/cams-nb/_posts/2019-10-03-Data-Received---C.bairdi-RNAseq-Day9-12-26-Infected-Uninfected.md

 categories:
   - Miscellaneous
 ---
+#### UPDATE (20191024): This post details receipt of incomplete data.
+Additional sequencing was performed and that additional data was received 20191024.
+This [notebook entry on 20191024](https://robertslab.github.io/sams-notebook/2019/10/24/Data-Received-C.bairdi-RNAseq-Day9-12-26-Infected-Uninfected.html) contains details on FastQ concatenation of the data below and the data received on 20191024.

 Finally received the RNAseq data back from NWGC that we submitted on [20190521](https://robertslab.github.io/sams-notebook/2019/05/21/Sample-Submission-Tanner-Crab-Infected-vs-Uninfected-RNAseq.html)!

 Here's a table with the library names and the FastQ naming schemes.